CV-Lehigh/Bias_IMD/README.md

 &emsp; 2.
 Run ```python find lengths.py```

 &emsp; 3.
-Place length of partitions of desired dataset in variables g1-5 in boxplot.py file and change name of value in
+Place length of partitions of desired dataset in variables g1-5 in boxplot.py file and change name of dataset in all_data ('imd2020', 'MFC18_small', 'korus')

 &emsp; 4.
 Run ```python boxplot.py```